the Science of thinkingWhere outdoor adventure meets the latest research into how children build powerful thinking habits.

 Each day ends with Pick & Mix hour - oracy, sport, music, art, cookery, drama

-Building mastery in the skill that brings them joy
+Building mastery in a skill that brings them joy

 The Park takes its name from Plato’s Academy Park